I’m a software trainer by day so I have several “true loves” in the software realm. But as a writer, my hands down favorite lately is OneNote.

 - Use the Ctrl+1 shortcut key again to add more checkboxes

-Note: You’ll see lots of keyboard shortcuts through this document and for once, the Mac users are out of luck.
-OneNote is a PC only product – you Mac users will have to use EverNote.
+Note: You’ll see lots of keyboard shortcuts through this document and now that OneNote is available for the Mac, I’m going to have to dig up some of those.
 Incidentally, my favorite shortcut is Ctrl +PageDown to “flip thru” the pages in any section of your notebook.

 Why is this exciting?
 One Note has a series of Tags that you can add to any page that are easy to search by with the “Find Tags” button on the ribbon.
 I’m copying and pasting a screen shot of the Tags drop down to the right but there are even more than are listed.
 This feature makes me SQUEE!

 #8 – Sync up OneNote between your phone and computer

 Yes, you heard me!
 If you have a smart phone, it can synchronize with the OneNote on your computer.
 Sign me up!!